Why and how to temper chocolate?

 To melt the chocolate, you’ll need a double boiler – never use a direct flame.
 You’ll also need a kitchen thermometer to know exactly when to remove the chocolate from heat and follow step 2.

-The quicker the chocolate reach the desire temperature, the better.
-So do not hesitate to move your recipient regurlay on a cold surface.
-During this step, you’ll also need to continuously stir the mixture gently with a spatula.
+The quicker the temperature is reached, the better.
+So do not hesitate to move your recipient regularly on a cold surface.

-How to heat the chocolate and reach the working temperature?
+Step 3 – Re-heat the chocolate and reach the working temperature

-To get the chocolate meet the working temperature, simply heat it quickly using a double-boiler until you reach the right temperature.
+To get the chocolate meet the working temperature, simply heat it quickly using a double-boiler until you reach the right temperature or use a hair-dryer (an excellent option to avoid contact with water).
 You’ll then need to maintain this temperature as long as you need to use the chocolate.
 If it gets too high or too low, you’ll need to start it all over again, since step 1.